PRC Data Challenge

 - EUROCONTROL: for providing the relevant flight list (via Network Manager) and estimating TOW (Aviation Intelligence Unit).

-- José Miguel de PABLO GUERRERO (PRC Commissioner): for supporting and pushing for this initiative.
+Special thanks to AIU colleagues that helped with conception and setup (Rainer KOELLE), data collection (Yves DE WANDELER) and evaluation (Quinten GOENS). - José Miguel de PABLO GUERRERO (PRC Commissioner): for supporting and pushing for this initiative.

 List of Acronyms